poseidon/typhoon/docs/addons/ingress.md

   rrdatas = ["${module.digital-ocean-nemo.workers_dns}."]
 }
 ```

+!!! note
+    Hosting IPv6 apps is possible, but requires editing the nginx-ingress addon to use `hostNetwork: true`.

 [^1]: Digital Ocean does offer load balancers.
 We've opted not to use them to keep the Digital Ocean setup simple and cheap for developers.